lnoss/no-google-search-translation/README.md

 Some are using Google Search results (like Startpage), others build their own index (like DuckDuckGo), some are mixing.
 You can find more information on [PrivacyTools.io](https://www.privacytools.io/providers/search-engines/).

-### User script
+## User script

-If fore some reasons, you don't like browser extension (or just mine!), you can use [this user script](https://support.google.com/websearch/thread/248354054?hl=en&msgid=248372536) made by David Trapp.
+If fore some reasons, you don't like browsers extensions (or just mine!), you can use [this user script](https://support.google.com/websearch/thread/248354054?hl=en&msgid=248372536) made by David Trapp.

 Note that the text `Original ansehen` needs to be changed based on what language the results are translated to as stated by the user script author.
 Also, you might want to change the `@match` value to `https://www.google.*/*` to make it work on all Google Search domains.
 The script is not bypassing the Google Translate proxy, so you will still be redirected to the Goole translated page.